- Eric Frein appears to have left notes after allegedly killing cop in Pennsylvania

-- Frein is suspected in the September 12 ambush of two officers, one of whom died
+- Frein, 31, suspected in September 12 ambush of 2 officers; 1 died

-Frein, 31, is suspected in the September 12 ambush shooting that left Cpl.
-Bryon Dickson dead and Trooper Alex T. Douglass wounded outside the Pennsylvania State Police barracks in Blooming Grove in northeast Pennsylvania.
+Frein, 31, is suspected in the September 12 ambush that left Cpl.
+Bryon Dickson dead and Trooper Alex T. Douglass wounded outside the Pennsylvania State Police barracks in Blooming Grove.

-Police have not spoken about a possible motive, other than that Frein has talked and written about hating law enforcement.
-Authorities have said that a review of a computer hard drive used by Frein shows that he had planned the attack.
+Authorities have said that a review of a computer hard drive used by Frein shows that he had planned the attack for years.

 Frein has been described as a survivalist and military reenactment enthusiast with a hatred for law enforcement, authorities say.